pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 [ravi's blog post]: <http://blog.inasp.info/miles-scholarly-commons-global-academic-norm-2/> "Miles to go for Scholarly Commons to become a global academic norm, by Ravi Murugesan"
 [san diego workshop]: <https://www.force11.org/group/scholarly-commons-working-group/san-diego-workshop-sept-2016>
 [porosity]: <http://cameronneylon.net/blog/the-end-of-the-journal-what-has-changed-what-stayed-the-same/> "The end of the journal?
 What has changed, what stayed the same?, by Cameron Neylon"
+[they just don't get it]: <http://cameronneylon.net/blog/they-just-dont-get-it/> "They.
+Just.
+Don't.
+Get.
+It..., by Cameron Neylon"

 [^constellation]: